 Kilcullen Farm and Nature Trail

 A fabulous asset to Kilcullen is The Kilcullen Nature Trail where you can enjoy a river walk, garden walk and farm animals.
-This is a complimentary site and easy accessible from the centre of town.
+This is a complimentary site and easily accessible from the centre of town.
 It was built a few years ago with the help of 250 volunteers.

 This is the ruin of a Franciscan Monastery founded in 1460 by Sir Roland Eustace who died in 1469 and is buried there.
 During Henry VIII’s reign, the Protestant Archbishop of Dublin wrote to Cromwell, Lord Privy Seal, in May 1538 requesting New Abbey as a country home for himself.
 In 1539 the Monastery was closed.
 There is also a 15th century graveyard located in the grounds of New Abbey.